Byzero512/winpwn/README.md

 ```

 ### configure
-if you want to use debugger module, you need to deal with the deps yourself
+if you want to use debugger like gdb-peda, you need to deal with the deps yourself

 #### mingw-gdb
 for gdb-peda like show  as bellow, you need: